jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 ```
 ```
  We sued Lowes for our carpet installation.
 The message is clear, but the meaning is very different.
-Two letters were reversed in the word used , and it changed the entire meaning.
+Two letters were reversed in the word used, and it changed the entire meaning.
 Typos can sometimes form correctly spelled words with very different meanings.
 ```
-**2. Correct grammar reveals the writer’s attention to detail, competency, and
+2. Correct grammar reveals the writer’s attention to detail, competency, and
-professionalism.** If it seems like the writer is too distracted or sloppy to learn the rules
+professionalism.
+If it seems like the writer is too distracted or sloppy to learn the rules
 of grammar, it begs the question, where else are they distracted and sloppy.
 Your
 written words are representing you.
 You want the reader to focus on your message and
 not your mistakes.